vogo/logtail/README.md

 You can config log format globally, or config it for a server.

-The config `prefix` of the format is the wildcard of the prefix of a new log record, `logtail` will check whether a new line is the Start of a new log record, or one of the following lines.
+The config `prefix` of the format is the wildcard of the prefix of a new log record, `logtail` will check whether a new line is the StartLoop of a new log record, or one of the following lines.

 The wildcard does NOT support '*' for none or many chars, it supports the following tag:
 - '?' as one byte char;